Opioids settlement could be near, lawyer for local governments says

 Monday's scheduled proceeding is a so-called bellwether or test trial with two Ohio counties, Cuyahoga and Summit, serving as plaintiffs.
 A bellwether trial gives the parties a chance to assess a jury's reaction to the allegations, which could then shape a settlement of all the litigation.

-OxyContin maker Purdue Pharma, viewed as one of the main culprits in fueling the opioid crisis, is also no longer part of the Ohio trial after declaring bankruptcy.
+OxyContin maker Purdue Pharma, viewed as one of the main culprits in fuelling the opioid crisis, is also no longer part of the Ohio trial after declaring bankruptcy.

-(Writing by Tom Hals in Wilmington, Delaware; Editing by Giles Elgood and Bill Berkrot)